Decentralized Online Riemannian Optimization Beyond Hadamard Manifolds: Preliminaries

-{\bf Network Model:} The communication among agents is typically modeled by a doubly stochastic matrix \( W = \{ w_{ij} \} \), where \( w_{ij} > 0 \) represents the weight assigned by agent \( i \) to the information received from agent \( j \) if agents $i$ and $j$ are connected; otherwise, $w_{ij}=0$.
+{\bf Network Model:} The communication among agents is typically modeled by a doubly stochastic matrix \( W = [w_{ij}] \), where \( w_{ij} > 0 \) represents the weight assigned by agent \( i \) to the information received from agent \( j \) if agents $i$ and $j$ are connected; if the two agents are not connected, we have $w_{ij}=0$.
 To achieve consensus and drive agents towards the common goal (global objective), a standard step in decentralized Euclidean optimization algorithms is to use rows of $W$ for weighted averaging \cite{shahrampour2017distributed}.
 For example, $x_i=\sum_{j=1}^nw_{ij} y_j$ can be used to move variables $\{y_j\}_{j=1}^n$ towards their average.
-This heavily relies on the linear structure of Euclidean spaces, and with the absence of such linearity in Riemannian manifolds, a valid averaging scheme is the weighted Fr\'echet mean, i.e. $x_i=\text{arg min}_{y\in \mansubset} \sumn{j}w_{ij}d^2(y,y_j)$, which requires solving an optimization on the manifold.
-A more computationally efficient way of averaging can be achieved as follows
+This heavily relies on the linear structure of Euclidean spaces, and with the absence of such linearity in Riemannian manifolds, a valid averaging scheme is the weighted Fr\'echet mean, i.e. $x_i=\mathrm{argmin}_{y\in \mansubset}\{ \sumn{j}w_{ij}d^2(y,y_j)\}$.
+Since this mechanism requires solving an optimization on a manifold itself, an alternative efficient averaging scheme can be used via

 where $s$ is a control parameter that depends on the curvature of the manifold \cite{chen2024decentralized}.
 We use this update in our algorithm design and demonstrate its linear variance reduction property in Section \ref{sec:consensus}.